 In 1970 at the age of 17, I won a first prize in Amateur Photographer’s monthly competition with a picture I had taken in 1969.
 The prize was a Zorki 4 camera.
 This is a picture I took on the first roll through the Zorki, of the Oxfam charity shop temporarily occupying space in Rotherham.
 Little changes.

-I remember that at about the same time, Geoffrey Crawley decided to close down the tabloid Photo News Weekly his publishers had aimed at amateurs, to which we had both been regular contributors.
+I remember that at about the same time, Geoffrey Crawley decided to close down the tabloid Photo News Weekly which his publishers had aimed at amateurs.
+Shirley and I had both been regular contributors.
 The editor was Stuart MacPherson.
 Geoffrey suggested we should take over the magazine, but we had no money to do so.
 Stuart departed with one warning – do not work for the photographic press!
 It will eat your life and you will stop being a photographer.
 He went on to be the staff photographer for the charity Shelter for a working lifetime and stayed behind the camera instead of a desk.

 We moved to an old cottage which had a bedroom supported on pillars and a disused outside loo.
 One bedroom became a small studio, and we turned the under-space and outhouse into a darkroom just high enough to stand up in, a six foot square mini-office, and a new entrance lobby.
 My IBM Executive D typewriter took up most of the tiny desk, and a filing cabinet and chair the rest.
 But I could come back in from an assignment, squeeze into the darkroom, process films and make prints while writing the captions and stories during the washing and drying stages.